5 Questions you Should be Asking about Web3

 The term “web3” is now everywhere, and people say that it could be the future of the Internet, but what exactly is web3 and why does it matter?
 If you are interested in Blockchain technology, cryptocurrency, NFTs, or metaverse, you might have heard of Web3.
 Web3 is said to be built, owned, and operated by its own users instead of being monopolized by only some massive technology companies, so it is all about decentralization and openness.

 1. Web3, Web2 And Web1: What’s The Difference?

 To understand Web3 better, there is the need to wrap your head around Web1 and Web2.
 Keep reading to see the difference between these three kinds.

 Technologies used in Web1 are core web protocols like HTML or HTTP.
 In terms of content, Web1 has static pages that offer read-only content for users to gain information.
 There is almost no interaction between web pages and users, and only the webmaster can update and manage the content of the website.

-Some types of Web2 you may use on a daily basis are social media platforms, blogs, podcasts or messenger.
-Web2 can be referred to the social media era, and this situation also gave way to the domination of big tech platforms.
+Some types of Web2 you may use on a daily basis are social media platforms, blogs, podcasts, or messenger.
+Web2 can be referred to as the social media era, and this situation also gave way to the domination of big tech platforms.

 In Web3, all the users’ information lives on blockchain in digital wallets, and when they log off, they will disconnect their wallets and bring their data with them so companies can no longer monetize the information.
 At the same time, Web3 offers payments that are peer-to-peer and support multiple tokens and blockchains.